Theory of polarization-switchable electrical conductivity anisotropy in nonpolar semiconductors: IV. Summary and outlook

-\textit{Acknowledgements. --} We acknowledge the support from the National Natural Science Foundation of China (Grants Nos.~12274174, T2225013, 52288102, 52090024, and 12034009).
+\textit{Acknowledgements.} We acknowledge the support from the National Natural Science Foundation of China (Grants Nos.~12274174, T2225013, 52288102, 52090024, and 12034009).
 L.B. thanks the Vannevar Bush Faculty Fellowship (VBFF) grant No. N00014-20-1-2834 from the Department of Defense and award No. DMR-1906383 from the National Science Foundation AMASE-i Program (MonArk NSF Quantum Foundry).
 H.J.Z. thanks the supports from ``Xiaomi YoungScholar'' Project, Arkansas High Performance Computing Center, and high-performance computing center of Jilin University.
+The authors are grateful to Prof. Zheng Wen at Qingdao University for the valuable discussion.